jgigault/42MapGenerator/README.md

 It allows you to find by name the coordinates of any country thanks to the *Google Geocoding API* and to reduce the exported file size by providing 5 different formats (XXL, XL, L, M, S).

 At first, you're asked to select an export directory in which to save the computed FdF maps.
-Then select a data provider and an available region of the world.
+Then select a data provider and an available region of the world or a planet.
 Finally, choose a mode of export of the marine's coordinates between flatten and keep data.

 It extracts data from 3 different providers:
-* **IGN** (National Institute of Geographic and Forest Information / France), providing horizontal accuracy up to 250 meters of France and Overseas but excluding marine topography
+* **`IGN`** (National Institute of Geographic and Forest Information / France), providing horizontal accuracy up to 250 meters of France and Overseas but excluding marine topography
-* **NOAA** (National Oceanic and Atmospheric Administration / USA), providing horizontal accuracy up to 1852 meters (1 arc-meter) of any region of the world but with a limited capacity of exported file size
+* **`NOAA`** (National Oceanic and Atmospheric Administration / USA), providing horizontal accuracy up to 1852 meters (1 arc-meter) of any region of the world but with a limited capacity of exported file size
-* **MGDS** (Marine Geoscience Data System / USA), providing an exceptional horizontal accuracy up to 100 meters of any region of the world, including marine topography but excluding some continental regions like Europe.
+* **`MGDS`** (Marine Geoscience Data System / USA), providing an exceptional horizontal accuracy up to 100 meters of any region of the world, including marine topography but excluding some continental regions like Europe.
+* **`USGS`** (Astrogeology Science Center / USA), providing planetary data with horizontal accuracy up to 100 meters of Earth's moon, Venus and Mars, derived from Earth-based & spatial missions photographs.

 ## install & launch